nicleejy/NUS-Reminders-Bot/README.md

             updated_reminders.append(data)
     return updated_reminders
  ```
- <br/><br/>The image search feature was a fun add-on that I decided to implement to give users the added convenience of looking up information from their timetables on to go.
+ <br/><br/>The image search feature was a fun add-on that I decided to implement to give users the added convenience of looking up information from their timetables on the go.
 It makes use of <a href="https://ocr.space/ocrapi">OCRSpace API</a>, a free Optical Character Recognition API.
 Upon return of the parsed text, the bot will look for keywords and search through the NUSMods database and return the modules matching those keywords.

 Error handling was one of the more time consuming aspects of the project.
 Some examples are if the user:
 - Activates buttons that were previously generated